BikramMondal5/MagicFill/README.md

 ### 🖊️ Step 7: Review and Amend the Application Form
 1. The application form will be pre-filled with the extracted data.
 2. Review the pre-filled fields and make any necessary amendments.
-3. Fields include Name, Address, Email, Telephone, Education, Skills, Years of Experience, and Cover Letter.
+3. Fields include Name, Address, Email, Telephone, Education, Skills, Years of Experience.

 ### ✅ Step 8: Submit the Application
 1. Once satisfied with the application form, click **Submit** to complete the process.

 ### 🎉 Step 9: Form Success
 1. A success message will be displayed, confirming the completion of the application process.
-2. Your information will be securely stored and reviewed by the relevant team.
+2. Your information will be securely stored to Airtable.

 Enjoy the seamless and efficient form-filling experience with MagicFill!